 What is a hydrostatic release unit or HRU?

 A hydrostatic release unit or HRU is a device installed together with our EPIRB and liferaft securing arrangements.

-It is hydrostatic because it operates using the pressure exerted by fluids, in our case, the sea.
-Release since its function is to cut, severe, or free something up.
+It is Hydrostatic because it operates using the pressure exerted by fluids, in our case, the sea.
+Release means its function is to cut, severe, or free something up.
 Unit refers to the device.

 In simple terms, it is a quick-release mechanism that operates automatically when submerged underwater.

 In the case of a liferaft, this unit has a built-in knife that cuts the raft’s lashings.
 Additionally, the same raft connects to a weak link that disconnects from the vessel.

 The hydrostatic release unit of an EPIRB operates differently but works under the same principle.